ZhangSteven/risk_report/README.md

 ## To Do

+1. Add asset special case file, containing asset type and country information for those private security, open ended fund and override security.

+2. Add test cases for the asset allocation with new funcitons, with the special case in (1).

+3. Consider refactor code to improve efficiency, tag each position with country and asset type first, then filter them.

+4. Consider using Geneva as the asset type provider?

-1. Add test case for consolicated positions after merging BLP and Geneva positions.
+5. Add test case for consolicated positions after merging BLP and Geneva positions.

 ## Note